mxcai/al-folio/_pages/Biography.md

 ## Talks
+- Leveraging genetic diversity to fine-map causal variants of complex traits.
+Statistical Bioinformatics Seminar at The University of Sydney.
+Mar 18, 2024.
+- Cross-population Fine-mapping by leveraging genetic diversity and accounting for confounding bias.
+East China Normal University.
+Jan 15, 2024.
 - A unified framework for fine-mapping by leveraging genetic diversity and accounting for confounding bias.
 Shenzhen Research Institute of Big Data.
 Nov 10, 2023.
 - A statistical method for Cross-population fine-mapping by leveraging genetic diversity and accounting for confounding bias.
 Joint Bioconductor Asia - Hong Kong Bioinformatics Symposium at The University of Hong Kong.
 Oct 16, 2023.
 - A statistical framework for fine-mapping by leveraging genetic diversity and accounting for confounding bias.
 The 6th International Conference on Econometrics and Statistics (EcoSta 2023) at Waseda University.
 Aug 3, 2023.